 - Q: Whom can I reach out to if I have an out-of-range result reported to me?

 - A: A “positive” or “out-of-range” result indicates that the screen showed signs that the baby may be at a higher risk of having one of the conditions tested.
 This does not mean the baby definitely has the condition.
 To confirm, follow-up testing must be performed immediately due to the serious nature of the conditions.
 In this case, contact the state newborn screening program and they will give you directions about what to do next.
 It is important to follow these directions because the sooner a diagnosis is made, the sooner the baby can be treated.
 To learn more, go to http://www.babysfirsttest.org/newborn-screening/responding-to-results

 - Q: Who should I contact if I don’t receive any newborn screening result for my patient?

 - A: Your state’s department of health newborn screening program will have the information you need.
-For contact information of your state program go here.
+For contact information for your state program, go here.

 For more resources, check out the rest of this section:

 - Prenatal Health Care Providers- Information tailored for prenatal providers on topics such as how to talk to expectant parents about newborn screening and what common questions parents have prior to screening